janholo/ProgrammingChallenge2/README.md

 Welcome to the 2.
 Programming Challenge.

-The task in this challenge is to implement a data serializer/deserializer which minimizes the amount of data send.
+The task in this challenge is to implement a data serializer/deserializer which minimizes the amount of data send between an edge device and the cloud.

 ## Background